markoneo/github-5qrzgz2a-pilot86/EXPORT-FEATURE-DOCUMENTATION.md

    - File is saved to your default downloads folder
    - Filename includes the specific date for easy identification

-6. **Open the File**
+#### Opening the Exported File

 - Open with Excel, Google Sheets, Numbers, or any spreadsheet app
 - Data is organized in columns with headers
 - Can be filtered, sorted, and analyzed as needed

 ### Sample CSV Output